Marriage Counseling and Couple’s Therapy

 Let your partner know that the purpose of marriage counseling is to figure out the source of the discord, so it can hopefully be overcome.

 Communication seems like a simple, natural and easy exchange of information and understanding.
-After all, if we are all speaking the same language, why does it seem like things still get lost in translation?
+After all, if we are speaking the same language, why does it seem like things still get lost in translation?

 Another response that can be detrimental to communication is when a partner shuts down and refuses to continue discussing an issue.